V3-Alliance/HubZero_puppet/README.md

 A set of scripts to install HubZero
 ===================================

-This project is a set of scripts for installing [HubZero](https://hubzero.org) onto a virtual machine running on the Nectar cloud, using [Heat](https://support.rc.nectar.org.au/docs/heat)
+This project contains a set of scripts for installing [HubZero](https://hubzero.org) onto a virtual machine running on the Nectar cloud, using [Heat](https://support.rc.nectar.org.au/docs/heat)

-# NB: This is a work in progress! #

 To use these scripts you need to have the Heat command line client installed.
 Instructions for installing and using the command line tools on the NeCTAR cloud [are found here](https://support.rc.nectar.org.au/docs/installing-command-line-tools).